HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with adding accommodations to make apps more accessible.
-Here is how I would approach it:
+Here's how I would approach it:

 	>- **Implementing Dynamic Type**: This allows users to adjust the font size in the app to better suit their needs.
 	>- **Providing alternative text for images**: This allows users with visual impairments to understand the content of the app.